Who Was Napoleon?

 In 1812 France was devastated when Napoleon's invasion of Russia turned out to be a colossal failure — and the beginning of the end for Napoleon.

-Scores of soldiers in Napoleon's Grand Army were killed or badly wounded: Out of an original fighting force of some 600,000 men, just 10,000 soldiers were still fit for battle.
+Hundreds of thousands of soldiers in Napoleon's Grand Army were killed or badly wounded: Out of an original fighting force of some 600,000 men, just 10,000 soldiers were still fit for battle.

 News of the defeat reinvigorated Napoleon's enemies, both inside and outside of France.
 A failed coup was attempted while Napoleon led his charge against Russia, while the British began to advance through French territories.